 A listing of Triangle theater performances

-through December 11, 2017
+through December 16, 2019

-A Trailer Park Christmas – A Durham holiday tradition, now in its 10th year, this interactive, family-friendly entertainment follows the Dodson/Hussy family as they grapple with crazy neighbors, ghosts, fruitcakes and a Yuletide tornado.
-Created by Jeffrey Moore and Rachel Klem.
+A Trailer Park Christmas 2019 – A Triangle holiday tradition, now in its 12th year, this interactive, family-friendly entertainment follows the Dodson/Hussy family as they grapple with crazy neighbors, ghosts, fruitcakes, and a Yuletide tornado.
+Created by Rachel Klem and Jeffrey Moore.
 Produced by Rachel Klem.
-This week: Thursday and Friday 7:30, Saturday and Sunday 2:00.
-Continues through December 16.
-Manbites Dog Theater, Durham.
+This week: Saturday and Sunday 3:00 and 7:30.
+Continues through December 22.
+Kennedy-McIlwee Studio, Thompson Hall, NCSU Campus, Raleigh.

 * – Closes this week